 by Mike Ratliff

-6 x Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, 7 y casting all your anxieties on him, because z he cares for you.
-8 a Be sober-minded; b be watchful.
-Your c adversary the devil d prowls around e like a roaring lion, seeking someone to devour.
-9 f Resist him, g firm in your faith, knowing that h the same kinds of suffering are being experienced by your brotherhood throughout the world.
-10 And i after you have suffered a little while, the God of all grace, j who has called you to his k eternal glory in Christ, will himself l restore, m confirm, strengthen, and establish you.
-11 n To him be the dominion forever and ever.
+6 Therefore humble yourselves under the mighty hand of God, that He may exalt you at the proper time, 7 casting all your anxiety on Him, because He cares for you.
+8 Be of sober spirit, be on the alert.
+Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.
+9 But resist him, firm in your faith, knowing that the same experiences of suffering are being accomplished by your brethren who are in the world.
+10 After you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen and establish you.
+11 To Him be dominion forever and ever.
 Amen.
-(1 Peter 5:6-11 ESV)
+1 Peter 5:6-11 (NASB)

 Thank God that He gave His Spirit to all of us who know Him and that we can come boldly to the throne of grace.
 I pray every day that God will give me wisdom, discernment, and direction.
 I am so grateful that God is faithful and answers these prayers according to His will.
 I am contacted nearly every day by at least one person whose first appearance is that of another Christian, but who is soon revealed to be a wolf in sheep’s clothing.
 I am able to detect this because of God working through our interaction to reveal what is really going on.
 Sometimes I am not very quick to catch on.
 However, there are other times that the alarm in my Spirit is going off very early in the conversation that there is something amiss.
 Those times that I am taken off guard are frustrating for me, but I am still grateful because God does make sure that I eventually catch on that something is not right.
 It is then that I know I must ground the “discussion” in the succinct, black and white standard of God’s Word.